 The industrial revolution of the 18th and 19th centuries also had an effect on book production.
 The pages of these history books have been prepared using machinery and are glued together instead of being sewn by hand.

 In the mid-19th century there was a trend for giving books with decorative bindings as gifts and the demand for novelty in these bindings often resulted in unusual combinations of materials and techniques.
 The parrot on the central panel of this book’s cover has been stitched in wool onto linen and inserted into the leather binding to create a striking mix of media.

 Gift books often contained poetry but this one is filled with leaves of music manuscript paper and on the first few pages the owner has transcribed songs and short pieces for piano.

-Despite all the changes taking place in the industry, traditional bookbinding methods did not cease.
+Despite new innovations, traditional bookbinding methods did not cease.
 In the 1840s the French bookbinding firm Gruel were commissioned by the printers Engelmann and Graf to provide a range of covers for a facsimile of illuminated manuscripts.
 The bindings were to be in different styles and at varying price levels so as to appeal to a wide audience with differing budgets.
 This example, bearing a bold strapwork design of interweaving leather inlays and beautiful dark-blue endpapers decorated with gold stars, is one of three copies in the National Art Library, each with a different binding.

 A few decades after this binding was produced another member of the firm, Léon Gruel (1841-1923), wrote his Manuel Historique et Bibliographique de L’Amateur de Reliures (published 1887-1905).
-In it he gave examples of historic fine bindings but he also called on his contemporaries to demonstrate greater innovation in binding design.
-New materials, techniques and audiences had transformed the way books were produced, but firms such as Gruel were striving to maintain traditional skills and satisfy a rapidly changing market at the same time.
+In it he gave examples of historic fine bindings and called on his contemporaries to demonstrate greater innovation in binding design.
+New materials, techniques and audiences had transformed the way books were produced, but firms such as Gruel were striving to maintain traditional skills whilst satisfing a rapidly changing market at the same time.